SixArmDonkey/aerodrome-for-jet/README.md

 ```

 ### 3: Send shipping exceptions for fullfillment nodes

+The shipping exceptions call is used to set up specific methods and costs for
+individual SKUs that will override your default settings, with the ability to
+drill down to the fulfillment node level.

 Shipping Exceptions are configured per fulfillment node, and are sent in a
 batch using FNodeShippingRec